fieldtrip/website/development/project/opm_helmet_design.md

 ### Individualized based on MRI

 We start by reading the individual anatomical MRI, either from a NIFTI file or from DICOM files.
-With **[ft_determine_coordsys](/reference/ft_determine_coordsys)** we can see that - alhough the axes are indicated as "unknown" - the x-axis goes through the nasion and the y-axis goes through the pre-auricular points, consistent with the [CTF coordinate system](/faq/coordsys).
+With **[ft_determine_coordsys](/reference/ft_determine_coordsys)** we can see that - although the axes are indicated as "unknown" - the x-axis goes through the nasion and the y-axis goes through the pre-auricular points, consistent with the [CTF coordinate system](/faq/coordsys).

     mri = ft_read_mri('individual.nii');